-By virtue of their nineteenth century nationalistic ideology, the Pravoslavni Russians (from whom the Romanians imported the word) also replied to these linguistico-theological attacks by a hermeneutical counterattack, Thus, Aleksey Khomyakov came up with a perspective in which the translation by cbophoyo is even more correct than the original term: Unlike the old 'catholic' (which does have a meaning but in Greek, the Latin sense of 'universal' being 'too commonplace for a Creed of the Church'), the Slavonic term is also able to express the quality of being catholic in an etymological sense $-\tau \delta \kappa \alpha \theta' \delta \delta v - (Khomyakov 1872)$ .
-His interpretation became a 'wellnigh ubiquous motif' of the so-called Slavophile philosophical current, of which he was one of the first representatives, and the Sobornost', a Russian commonplace (Nichols 1989).
-For Sergius Bulgakov (1935), Sobornost' is 'the soul of Orthodoxy' because, although it preserves the same sense as the initial catholicity, that 'assembles and unites', it brings something in addition: the conciliarity, in contrast with the monarchic authoritarianism, attributed to the Roman Catholicism.
+By virtue of their nineteenth century nationalistic ideology, the Pravoslavni Russians (from whom the Romanians imported the word) also replied to these linguistico-theological attacks by a hermeneutical counterattack, Thus, Aleksey Khomyakov came up with a perspective in which the translation by CEEOPHOYIO is even more correct than the original term: Unlike the old 'catholic' (which does have a meaning but in Greek, the Latin sense of 'universal' being 'too commonplace for a Creed of the Church'), the Slavonic term is also able to express the quality of being catholic in an etymological sense - $\tau \partial \kappa \alpha \theta' \delta' \lambda ov$ - (Khomyakov 1872).
+His interpretation became a 'wellnigh ubiquous motif' of the so-called Slavophile philosophical current, of which he was one of the first representatives, and the Sobornost' is 'the soul of Orthodoxy' because, although it preserves the same sense as the initial catholicity, that 'assembles and unites', it brings something in addition: the conciliarity, in contrast with the monarchic authoritarianism, attributed to the Roman Catholicism.

-With respect to the conciliarity, the theory was adopted in modern Romania as well, where the derivation of the word in the Creed from the noun 'sobor' was exploited, so the Orthodox Church can also be called 'the church of the sobors', This theological development may have in common with the adoption of the present co6opuyio /sobornicească in the Creed a certain adversity towards the Western ecclesiologies, especially the Uniate Catholic one, yet it must be
+With respect to the conciliarity, the theory was adopted in modern Romania as well, where the derivation of the word in the Creed from the noun 'sobor' was exploited, so the Orthodox Church can also be called 'the church of the sobors'.
+This theological development may have in common with the adoption of the present cobopuyio /sobornicească in the Creed a certain adversity towards the Western ecclesiologies, especially the Uniate Catholic one, yet it must be